specklesystems/speckle-docs-OLD/user/grasshopper.md

 - `https://speckle.xyz/streams/3073b96e86/commits/604bea8cc6` points to a specific commit `604bea8cc6` on Stream `3073b96e86`

 ::: tip
-Unsure about what _commits_ and _branches_ are?
+Unsure what _commits_ and _branches_ are? 🤔

 No worries, you don't need to know what they are to use Speckle!
-But if you're curios, you can read about them in [concepts](/user/concepts).
+But if you're curious, you can read about them in [concepts](/user/concepts).
 :::

 We'll see how branch and commit URLs are used in the following sections.